GregoryWu/rasa_chatbot_cn/README.md

 下载依赖package

 ### train model
-To train a Bert-based embedding Rasa-NLU, it's necessary to do the following command:
+To train a Bert-based intent classifier in the Rasa-NLU model, it's necessary to do the following command:
 ```
 bert-serving-start -model_dir=./path/to/your/chinese_L-12_H-768_A-12/ -num_worker=1
 ```